toolstack/default-admin-posts-order/readme.txt

 The plugin will also make this the default sort order for the posts screen.

+The plugin only changes the posts screen and does not effect the pages or other custom post types.

 == Installation ==

 1. Extract the archive file into your plugins directory in the default-admin-posts-order folder.